foxxyz/picorama-companion/README.md

 Before Using
 ------------

-Once installed, make sure to set it up to work with your CV instance:
+Once installed, make sure to set it up to work with your Picorama instance:

  1. Open the app
  2. Open settings by clicking the gear in the top left
- 3. Set the URL to your CV instance
+ 3. Set the URL to your Picorama instance
- 4. Set the auth code for your CV instance
+ 4. Set the auth code for your Picorama instance

 Usage
 -----